devpaul/speex/README.md

 		* Navigate to Configuration Properties -> Debugging
 		* edit the Command Arguments entry to include the arguments
 			* these are listed as they would be on the command line - they don't have to be quoted, etc
-			* two argumetns are required - the input file and the output name
+			* two arguments are required - the input file and the output name
 				* example: `{jlgDirectory}\support\assets\audio\securus_demo_rtmr_audio\83258.spx .\out.wav`
 	* set breakpoints at desired locations
 	* run debugger with <F5> key